-Many weeks in the recipe column I like to make pretty little dog treats.
+Many weeks I like to make pretty little dog treats.
 Dog treats made with shredded carrots and colorful ingredients, all trimmed using cute little cookie cutters.

 This is not one of those weeks.

 This week’s recipe is, well, it’s downright ugly.
 The ingredients are hideous.
 The preparation is just plain gross.
 The smell of the treats baking is nothing you’d want to bottle as use as a room deodorizer.